tavolivos/Microalgae-plots/README.md

 # Microalgae-plots
-A repository for making representations of microalgae cultures.
+A repository for making representations of microalgae cultures and others related.